Jusumgi/Vignere-Cipher-Encryptor/README.md

-A vignere-cipher inspired encoder.
+A variant vignere-cipher inspired encoder.
 Exchange messages in the public eye with an established key word or phrase to decode the messages!